smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     reportStart:
-      description: 'Simulation time at which results start to be reported.
-Given in seconds from start of simulation'
+      description: Simulation time at which results start to be reported.
+Given in seconds from start of simulation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: seconds
     reportStep:
-      description: 'Interval at which output results are reported. given in seconds'
+      description: Interval at which output results are reported. given in seconds
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: seconds
     requiredPressure:
-      description: 'Pressure required to supply a node''s full demand under a pressure driven analysis.
-Only used if demandModel is ''PDA'''
+      description: Pressure required to supply a node's full demand under a pressure driven analysis.
+Only used if demandModel is 'PDA'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     ruleTimeStep:
-      description: 'Time step used to check for changes in system status due to rule-based controls.
-Given in seconds'
+      description: Time step used to check for changes in system status due to rule-based controls.
+Given in seconds
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: seconds
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri